anastass/perl-tdd/README.md

 perl-tdd
 ========

-Code from An Introduction to Test Drivern Development Using Perl by Grant McLean
+Code from An An Introduction to Test Driven Development Using Perl by Grant McLean Add some code from Moose Manual